-1. To ensure our curriculum remains current, papers may change from year to year.
+To ensure our curriculum remains current, papers may change from year to year.

-2. Applications for admission close on 27 September 2019.
 Acceptance into this programme is based on academic achievement and the work submitted in a portfolio.
-Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2020), those who submit their full applications, including a portfolio of work, by 27 September 2019 will be prioritised.
+Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2021), those who submit their full applications, including a portfolio of work, by 25 September 2020 will be prioritised.
 Applications received after this date will only be considered if there are places available and upon meeting all programme entry requirements.